Unsigned Integers

 Unsigned Integers represent a whole number which is greater than or equal to zero.
 For numbers with decimal places, you should use a Float.

-You can tell a Datatype represents an unsigned integer if its name has the u
+You can tell a Datatype represents an unsigned integer if its name has the u prefix.

 The number afterward tells you how many bits the Datatype uses to represent values